 Which area should you choose?

 As I mentioned before, deciding on your Tokyo hotel requires a lot of research and attention.
-After all, Tokyo is HUGE, there are 47 neighborhoods in the entire city!
+After all, Tokyo is HUGE; there are 47 neighborhoods in the entire city!

-In order to make things easier for you, I picked the 8 best areas in the city for tourists.
+To make things easier for you, I picked the 8 best areas in the city for tourists.
 Now all you need to do is choose one that fits your personal preferences and itinerary!
 Below you’ll find my personalized recommendations for different types of travelers: